nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 retrieve all the details related to the specified entry.
 The result of this execution will be passed back to the UI and shown in a new window.

-The following sequence diagram shows how the `view` feature works:
+The following sequence diagram shows how the View feature works:
 ![View Sequence Diagram](images/ViewSequenceDiagram.png)

 The following activity diagram summarizes what happens when a user executes the `view` command: